New Resource

 10 Best Topaz Video AI Alternatives in 2026 (Free, Paid & No Watermark)

 Looking for a Topaz Video AI alternative that's cheaper, faster, easier to use, or even free?
-This guide covers the best Topaz Video Enhance AI alternatives for different budgets and workflows — from powerful desktop software to open-source tools and cloud services.
-If you want a reliable Topaz AI alternative without the heavy learning curve or GPU demands, start here.
+You're in the right place.
+Since Topaz Labs dropped its perpetual license in October 2025 and moved fully to subscriptions, thousands of creators have started asking the same question: "Is there a Topaz AI alternative that doesn't lock me into $299 every year?"
+This guide covers the best Topaz Video Enhance AI alternatives for different budgets, hardware, and workflows — from lifetime-license desktop software to open-source tools and cloud services.
+If you want a reliable Topaz alternative without the heavy learning curve, the GPU demands, or the subscription trap, start here.

 Topaz Video AI is undoubtedly a beast in the video upscaling and restoration world.
 But let's be honest: its $299/year subscription model and heavy hardware demands aren't for everyone.